palawijaGit/Infolio/README.md

-Infolio
+Infovalio
 =======

-Iinfolio is one of the application client and server
+Iinfovalio is one of the application client and server